brootaylor/brootaylor-v3/src/_content/pages/ai.md

 eleventyExcludeFromCollections: false
 ---

-Not that I have anything against "Ai" (aka LLMs) per se &mdash; but I'm not overly enamoured with the idea of using them to write content for my website or blog.
+Not that I'm against "Ai", *(aka LLMs)*, per se.
+Heck, I've used a few of them to do research and found these tools helpful.
+But I'm not overly enamoured with the idea of using them to write content for my website or blog.
 I prefer to write everything myself.

 I'm also a bit annoyed that "Ai" bots have been gobbling up the internet's content *(my website included)* to train their models.
 I don't think it's fair that they can do this without asking for permission first.